Time Out says

 Kieran Hurley’s ferociously clever drama about social inequality and artistic responsibility

 What responsibility does an artist have to the people whose stories they tell?
 It’s an old question, but one that’s sharpened in recent years, especially in relation to marginalised voices.
 Kieran Hurley’s clever, compassionate play cuts to the heart of the matter.
 This is a story about Libby, a depressed, middle-class, middle-aged Scottish playwright, who overcomes writer’s block through co-opting the voice of Declan, an anxious, impoverished, working-class young man with a talent for drawing.

-Orla O’Loughlin’s production was first seen at the Traverse in Edinburgh last summer – a theatre which features in the play.
+Orla O’Loughlin’s production was first seen at the Traverse in Edinburgh last year – a theatre which features in the play.
 Hurley’s prickly approach to metatheatricality is only slightly blunted by this transfer (Libby’s bitter speech about how brutal the London theatre industry may scrape a few bones).
 But it arrives with Kai Fischer’s instructive design – a big, imposing frame around the stage – and the original cast intact.

 Neve McIntosh as Libby is gently believable as a lost soul in the grip of a mid-life crisis, even as she charts a somewhat extreme journey from a genuine determination to help Declan to cynically using him as mere material.
 And Lorn Macdonald is fantastic – very funny as the sarcastic, suspicious yet actually deadly serious teenager, the part glisteningly written by Hurley in swear-spangled dialect.
 Macdonald reveals Declan’s hard exterior is thin as an eggshell; inside, he’s fragile as a chick.
 There’s an ever-present risk that life will crush him.